Disagreements about Scripture’s meaning abound, but some general guidelines can help.

 (4) Finally, we should hear the text through the voices of the church through the centuries.
 The work of many scholars’ interpretations can inform our study as we read their commentaries, study guides, and theological treatises.
 The church’s Confessions are also essential.

 This column is adapted from a longer article, a “Leader Reader,” published by the Presbyterian Publishing Corporation.
 For more resources like this one: pcusastore.com.
-Be sure also to watch for Jack Haberer’s new book, It’s Complicated: A Guide to Faithful Decision Making (Spring 2016).
+See also Jack Haberer’s book, It’s Complicated: A Guide to Faithful Decision Making (2016).
+This article originally appeared in the January/February 2016 issue of Presbyterians Today.